BlockchainCommons/SmartCustody/Docs/Case-Study-Passport.md

 * Because Passport supports interaction with a number of Software Wallets, the question of whether honey points of information could be created on the servers those wallets connect to is left to them.

-### Resilience: Minimizing Single Point of Compromise (SPOC)
+### Resilience against SPOC

-Minimizing SPOC protects data from theft: on the Passport, it's managed through codes and PINs.
+Minimizing Single Point of Compromise (SPOC) protects data from theft: on the Passport, it's managed through codes and PINs.

 **Pros:**